 Genetic and environmental factors can cause DNA damage of various degrees and severity in male sperm.
 In ICSI, which is usually used in IVF treatment, sperm containing damaged DNA is more likely to be used.
 IMSI technology is the best technique to show if there is DNA damage in live sperm.

-In 2008, Garolla’s research revealed that sperm DNA damage and a correct ratio between vacuole formation in the sperm head, had been widely studied.
+In 2008, Garolla’s research revealed sperm DNA damage and a correct ratio between vacuole formation in the sperm head, had been widely studied.
 When the classical ICSI was performed, the sperm were chosen because of the normal morphology and motility.
 However, it is not known whether sperm DNA is good in the selection of this type of sperm.
 Since IMSI technique is now used instead of ICSI, sperms with less DNA damage can be selected.
-In the ICSI performed in normal IVF, sperm was selected at a magnification of 400 × 2 times during sperm selection, and sperms with better DNA were thought to have been chosen, as the IMSI technique was grown 6000-8000 times.
+In the ICSI performed in normal IVF, sperm was selected at a magnification of 400 × 2 times during sperm selection, and sperm with better DNA were thought to have been chosen, as the IMSI technology was grown 6000-8000 times.

-When the male’s age exceeds 35, the rate of DNA damage in the sperm increases and miscarriages increase.
+When the male’s age exceeds 35, the rate of DNA damage in sperm increases and miscarriages increase.
 However, as a result of neurological examinations with children born with ICSI at the age of 8 years, it was found that there were no difference between normally conceived and children born with ICSI.
 But major congenital anomalies were slightly higher in ICSI children.
 Studies have shown that their development at the age of 10 are equal.